thibaut-neoledge/azure-docs.fr-fr/articles/virtual-machines-python-django-web-app-windows-server.md

 ### Python 3.4

-Exécutez ces commandes uniquement si vous exécutez Python 3.4.
+Run these commands only if you are using Python 3.4.

 1. Configurez le gestionnaire Python FastCGI.